Extension of the iterated perturbation theory at arbitrary fillings to nonequilibrium steady states: Results

 We compute numerically the nonequilibrium conductance~\eqref{eq:conductance} for selected interaction strengths $U$ and temperatures $T$ away from half filling.
 The temperatures used in our simulations are chosen as $T_{\text{K}}/4$ and $2T_{\text{K}}$, where $T_{\text{K}}$ denotes the Kondo temperature of the corresponding half-filled impurity at the same $U$ studied in Ref.~\cite{we.lo.23}.
 We note, however, that away from half filling the impurity occupancy changes, and thus the associated Kondo temperatures differ from those previously extracted in Ref.~\cite{we.lo.23} from NRG calculations.
 We nevertheless use those values of $T_{\text{K}}$ only as a reference scale to distinguish between low- and high-temperature regimes.

 As already observed in Ref.~\cite{we.lo.23} at low temperatures ($T=T_{\text{K}}/4$), the conductance curves obtained with AMEA are reliable only down to moderately small voltages $\Phi$.
 For both fillings investigated in this work, the corresponding low-voltage region in which AMEA becomes unreliable grows with increasing Hubbard interaction $U$, reflecting the progressively smaller low-temperature scale; see Fig.~\ref{fig:fig3}(a), (c), and (e).
 This behavior can be traced back to the AMEA fitting procedure, the quality of which deteriorates at lower temperatures and in the presence of more intricate features of the hybridization function, such as those arising at finite but very small bias, where the Keldysh component develops a closely spaced double-step structure.

 By contrast, nonequilibrium KK-IPT computes the SE from the physical hybridization function and therefore does not suffer from this fitting-related limitation.
 Consequently, it exhibits substantially fewer oscillations at small voltages and low temperatures, resulting in smoother conductance profiles for both fillings and every interaction strength considered here; see again Fig.~\ref{fig:fig3}(a), (c), and (e).
 Beyond these technical aspects, we emphasize the close agreement between the conductance curves obtained with AMEA and IPT, which remain in good qualitative and quantitative agreement throughout the voltage range where the AMEA results are reliable especially for small to intermediate values of the interaction $U$.

+\REFTWO{In Appendix~\ref{sec:occ_appendix}, we further validate nonequilibrium KK-IPT independently of AMEA by checking the exact first- and second-moment spectral sum rules, see Eqs.~\eqref{eq:first_moment} and~\eqref{eq:second_moment} therein; both are satisfied to better than $0.05\%$ across the entire parameter range studied, including the low-temperature, low-bias regime where a controlled AMEA benchmark is not available.}

 At larger temperatures ($T=2T_{\text{K}}$), the conductance curves obtained with AMEA remain reliable down to lower bias voltages $\Phi$ for small ($U=4\Gamma$) and intermediate ($U=6\Gamma$) interaction strengths than in the corresponding low-temperature regime; see Fig.~\ref{fig:fig3}(b) and (d).
 Only for the largest interaction considered, $U=8\Gamma$, do the AMEA results become more unstable, as seen in Fig.~\ref{fig:fig3}(f).
 Still, over the voltage range in which the AMEA results are reliable, nonequilibrium KK-IPT once again shows good qualitative and quantitative agreement with AMEA, in particular for small to intermediate values of $U$.